R-Thatcher/Final-Project-ECON-5970/README.md

 #Create a CSV
 write_csv(df.twitter3, "records-twitter3.csv")
 ```
-You will then open this file in Excel and add these columns to the rest of the records in 'records-twitter.csv' and you have done it!
+You will then open this file in Excel and add these columns to the rest of the records in 'records-twitter.csv'.
+After that you will also need to do a select all and find all of the '.k's and replace them with zeros.
+For example, if a person has 12,000 followers Twitter reported it as 12.k, and by doing a replace all in Excel you can turn 12.k into 12,000.

+And you have done it!
 You now have CSV files for both the Economists on Twitter and those who are not!